MaehrMo/NeuraTask/README.md

 Steps:

-1. Clone this into your workspace/src/..
+1. Clone the contents of this git into your workspace/src/neura_task
 2. Build

 Explanation: